Jump to accessibility statement Skip to content

 Senior Lecturer in Postgraduate Nursing CPD

-My nursing background started in the role of an NHS Sister/Stroke Specialist Nurse in Acute Medicine for five years.
-I then moved to the community as a Band 7 Senior Clinical Practitioner to assess elderly patients in their own homes and work alongside community matrons as a hospital avoidance service to treat patients at home to avoid hospital admissions.
+I have been a nurse for 14 years and roles include an NHS Sister/Stroke Specialist Nurse in Acute Medicine within hospital.
+I then moved to the community as a Band 7 Senior Clinical Practitioner to assess elderly patients in their own homes and work alongside community matrons as a hospital avoidance service, to treat patients at home to avoid hospital admissions.
 In both roles, I managed a team of staff and a large caseload of complex patients.
+I then moved into primary care, working in a GP practice as a Nurse Practitioner, treating patients with both acute presentations and chronic long-term conditions.
+I was also Learning Disabilities Lead.
+I am an Independent Nurse Prescriber and gained other extended skills.

 In 2021, I moved into teaching and joined the University of Sunderland.
-I am thoroughly enjoying this new career path as I have always loved teaching, learning, clinical supervision, and mentoring roles throughout my career.
+I am thoroughly enjoying this new career path as I have always loved teaching, learning, and mentoring roles throughout my career.

 I am Deputy Programme Leader for a new postgraduate apprenticeship programme Enhanced Clinical Practitioner, and Deputy Leader for BSc (Hons) Nursing (Top-Up) ICBT in Sri Lanka.
 I am a module leader on BSc (Hons) Nursing (Top-Up) on campus and teach Managing and Effecting Change in Healthcare.
+I teach a mixture of home and international students.
+I am an advocate for international student support and belonging, and a member of Equality Diversity and Inclusion networks.

 I have just completed my Postgraduate Certificate in Education and I am a Fellow of the Higher Education Academy.
-I teach postgraduate CPD short course modules within nursing such as Respiratory, Ear Care Management, and Nurse Prescribing for Health Professionals.
+I teach postgraduate CPD short course modules within nursing such as respiratory, ear care management, and nurse prescribing for health professionals.
 I am a personal academic tutor and dissertation supervisor.

 Teaching and supervision